 The Disparities in Headache Advisory Council (DiHAC) was born from the need to address the inequities and systemic racism of the American healthcare system.

-DiHAC hosts weekly webinars on cross-cultural competency training series for its members and continued to host frequent webinars with guest presentations from leaders of effective disparity reduction campaigns in other disease areas.
-The Council will review and support proposals for new initiatives that will diversify the engaged headache patient community and reduce health disparities in headache medicine.
+In 2020, DiHAC hosted a cross-cultural competency training series for its members and continued to host frequent webinars with guest presentations from leaders of effective disparity reduction campaigns in other disease areas.
+In early 2021, the Council reviewed and approved six proposals for new initiatives that will diversify the engaged headache patient community and reduce health disparities in headache medicine.

 The Council is organized by CHAMP in partnership with The Migraine Diva Jaime Sanders.

 To learn more and get involved with DiHAC, please email DiHAC@HeadacheMigraine.

 Our new DiHAC Issue Brief helps shine a light on the topic of health disparities and patient care and the path forward.
 As a community, we need to continue down this path and stay focused on the goal — giving all people living with headache disorders, regardless of their racial or socioeconomic status, equitable access to patient care.